maddoger/yii2-core/readme.md

-Yii2 Core Module by Rusporting
+Yii2 Core Module by maddoger